 Stress Awareness Month Strategies for the Workplace & Everywhere

 Stress Awareness Month is observed in April.
-Stress Awareness Day takes place on the first Wednesday of every November, this year falling on November 3rd, 2021.
+National Stress Awareness Day takes place on the first Wednesday of every November, this year falling on November 2nd, 2022.

 What is Stress Awareness Month?

-These statistics support why Stress Awareness Month activities are so important- to encourage healthy habits at home, at school, and in the workplace that will reduce stress and improve overall health and wellness.
-Here are two focuses of this year’s event in relation to the workplace:
+Stress Awareness Month activities are so important to encourage healthy habits at home, at school, and in the workplace that will reduce stress and improve overall health and wellness.

 Who Should Participate in Stress Awareness Month?